junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Bobby doesn't answer to that.

 There is the sound of cloth rustling.
 The woman must have moved.
-Her voice turns lower when she speaks again, "Are you using him as a bait?
+Her voice turns lower when she speaks again, "Are you using him as bait?
 Drawing the angel to us?
 For your revenge?"

 Jimmy flinches.
 The idea makes his blood cold.

 He opens his eyes slowly.
 The room is hazy, dark, more like a hut than an actual room.
 His left eye is covered by some bandage, wrapped all the way behind his head.
 His head is still throbbing, but not as bad as the near-explosion sensation when Castiel left.
 The pain all over his body is still there, a constant reminder.

-He realizes he's lying on a bed, some half-decent blankets on him.
+He realizes he's lying on a bed, with some half-decent blankets on him.
 He tries to pull himself up, but his body isn't cooperating.
 His hands shake too much when he tries to use them to push against the bed.

 Someone sitting to the left of him moves hastily toward him, shushing quietly, "Hey, hey, it's okay.
 You're safe.
 I wouldn't move around if I were you."